Cacti/cacti/README.md

 ## Notes on Legacy Plugins

-Plugins written for Cacti 0.8.8 and before will require some re-writes in order to become compatible with Cacti 1.0.
+Plugins written for Cacti 0.8.8 and before will require rewrites in order to be compatible with Cacti 1.0.
 There have been several changes that all plugin developers need to be aware of.
-Please see the Cacti Wiki for information on migrating your own custom developed plugins to the Cacti 1.0 framework.
+Please see the [Cacti Wiki](https://github.com/Cacti/cacti/wiki/PluginMigration) for information on migrating your own custom developed plugins to the Cacti 1.0 framework.
 Any of the Cacti Group maintained plugin can be used as reference plugins for driving your plugin migration to the 1.0 framework.

 ## Contribute

-Check out the main [Cacti](http://www.cacti.net) web site for distribution downloads, links to Change log and release notes and more!
+Check out the main [Cacti](http://www.cacti.net) web site for distribution downloads, links to changelog and release notes and more!

 Get help or help others by participating on the [community forums](http://forums.cacti.net).